Quartz/bad-data-guide/README.md

 Beware blank or "null" values in any dataset unless you are certain you know what they mean.
 If the data are annual, was the value for that year never collected?
 If it is a survey, did a respondent refuse to answer the question?

-Anytime you're working with data that has missing values you should ask yourself: "Do I know what the absence of this data means?"
+Any time you're working with data that has missing values you should ask yourself: "Do I know what the absence of this data means?"
 If the answer is no, you should ask your source.

 ### Zeros replace missing values

 Worse than missing values is when an arbitrary value is used instead.
 This can be the result of a human not thinking through the implications or it can happen as the result of automated processes that simply don't know how to handle null values.
-In any case if you see zeros in a series of numbers you should ask yourself if that values is really the number `0` or if it instead means "nothing".
+In any case, if you see zeros in a series of numbers you should ask yourself if those values are really the number `0` or if they instead means "nothing".
 If you aren't sure, ask your source.

 The same caution should be exercised for other non-numerical data  where a `0` may be represented in another way.
 For example a false `0` value for a date is often displayed as `1970-01-01T00:00:00Z` or `1969-12-31T24:59:59Z` which is the [Unix epoch for timestamps](https://en.wikipedia.org/wiki/Unix_time#Encoding_time_as_a_number).
 A false `0` for a location might be represented as `0°00'00.0"N+0°00'00.0"E` or simply `0°N 0°E` which is a point in the Atlantic Ocean just south of Ghana often referred to as [Null Island](https://en.wikipedia.org/wiki/Null_Island).